-One of the requirements for getting a large passenger, goods or vehicle recovery service licence is that either the licence holder or a person in control of the service needs to hold a certificate of knowledge of law and practice.
+One of the requirements for getting a large passenger, goods or vehicle recovery service licence is that either the licence holder or a person in control of the service needs to hold a certificate of knowledge of law and practice in the relevant module for the transport service licence.

 This shows that the holder of the certificate has the required knowledge of the laws and practices relating to the safe, efficient and proper operation of a transport service.

-To get a certificate of knowledge of law and practice, you have to pass a test run by Aspeq(external link).
+To get a certificate of knowledge of law and practice, you have to pass a test run by Aspeq.

 The test covers the rules relating to the type of service you will be operating and specific knowledge relating to the requirements and responsibilities of a transport service licence holder.
 There is an individual handbook for each type of service.
-TSL handbooks are available from Aspeq(external link).
+TSL handbooks are available from Aspeq.

 |Goods, large passenger or vehicle recovery